Happy 1900th birthday, Marcus Aurelius! 🎉

 © The Trustees of the British Museum

-Marcus held the consulship jointly with Antoninus in 140, then he and Antoninus were consuls again for the year 145.
+Marcus held the consulship jointly with Antoninus in 140, and then he and Antoninus were consuls again in 145.
 In late spring 145, Marcus Aurelius married Faustina Antoninus’ daughter, as planned since 138.
 Marcus took an increasingly important role in his adoptive father’s government for the next 23 years.
-His apprenticeship under Antoninus is illuminated by the correspondence between him and his teacher Fronto.
-Aurelius also devotes a long passage of praise to his adopted father in his Meditations, in which he lists the emperor’s impressive qualities (Book I.16).
+His apprenticeship under Antoninus is illuminated by his correspondence with his teacher Fronto.
+Aurelius also devotes a long passage of praise to his adopted father in his Meditations, where he lists the emperor’s impressive qualities (Book I.16).

 In my father I observed mildness of temper, and unchangeable resolution in the things which he had determined after due deliberation; and no vainglory in those things which men call honours; and a love of labour and perseverance; and a readiness to listen to those who had anything to propose for the common weal; and undeviating firmness in giving to every man according to his deserts; and a knowledge derived from experience of the occasions for vigorous action and for remission.

-He would go on to become on the last of the “Five Good Emperors” of Rome and a prominent Stoic philosopher.
+He would go on to become one of the last of the “Five Good Emperors” of Rome and a prominent Stoic philosopher.
 These successions of adoptions became known as the Antonine Dynasty.
-This era of more than 80 years was described by the 18th-century historian Edward Gibbon as the height of Roman power and glory and ‘the happiest times of humanity’.
+The 18th-century historian Edward Gibbon described this era of more than 80 years as the height of Roman power and glory and ‘the happiest times of humanity’.

 British Museum, London.